Avengix/avengix.github.io/about/index.md

 ---

 I'm a software engineer who has done all kinds of things.
 Spanning multiple languages and dev environments.
 Embedded, games, web, you name it, I've probably done it.
-Lately, I've been focuesed on web and mobile development.
+Lately, I've been focused on web and mobile development.

 ##### Expert Skills
 These are the skills I've used the most in the last couple years.
 Mostly web tech.